Gamilaroi Nature Reserve: Etymology

 The name Gamilaroi is a name for the local Kamilaroi, the Indigenous people of the area.

 Features

-The primary objective of the reserve is the conservation of the rare ooline tree.
+The primary objective of the reserve is the conservation of the rare ooline.
 Other interesting plant species occurring here are the wilga, white box, belah and mock olive.
 The shrub layer has affinities with coastal rainforests in the east.
 But other plants are usually seen in the drier western woodlands.
 Rainfall is around 600 mm per year, soils are a sandy red clay, derived from a re-crystallised quartzite-ferruginous sandstone.

 The rare grey-crowned babbler is recorded here.
 Animals recorded in the reserve include the eastern grey kangaroo, red-necked wallaby, swamp wallaby and the common dunnart.
 Threats to the reserve include clearing of vegetation, fire, weeds, genetic decline of the ooline, as well as damage and browsing by feral pigs and goats.
 The area was once part of a travelling stock route and was used for grazing.